FabioBJr/UML/README.md

 # Class diagram
-I've learned a little bit about UML with [Mermaid](https://mermaid.js.org/) and will be usefull for future projects.
+I've learned a little bit about UML with [Mermaid](https://mermaid.js.org/) and will be extremely useful for future projects.

 ```mermaid
 classDiagram